Albuquerque Isotopes

 The Albuquerque Isotopes are a Minor League Baseball team of the Pacific Coast League and the Triple-A affiliate of the Colorado Rockies.
 They play home games at Rio Grande Credit Union Field at Isotopes Park in Albuquerque, New Mexico, at an elevation of 5100 ft above sea level.

 In 2003, the Calgary Cannons moved from Alberta to Albuquerque and became the Isotopes playing in the Pacific Coast League.
+Their name is a reference to an episode of The Simpsons as well as the nuclear technology industry in New Mexico.
 The team was affiliated with the Florida Marlins until 2008, the Los Angeles Dodgers from 2009 to 2014 and the Colorado Rockies since 2015.
 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Isotopes were organized into the Triple-A West, which was renamed the Pacific Coast League in 2022.
 The team won division titles in 2003, 2009, and 2012; it has never won a league championship.

 The Isotopes' mascot is Orbit, a yellow, orange, and red alien (similar to the Houston Astros' mascot of the same name).
 In 2016, Forbes listed the team as the 14th-most valuable Minor League Baseball team with a value of $34 million.
+They are owned by Diamond Baseball Holdings.